smuke/snow.place/README.md

 - Add unlimited snowflakes to compare
 - Shareable links
 - Name Snowflakes to produce stunning visuals/screenshots
+- Save data in local storage so it's persistent when you reload and saves your last comparison
 ## Creators

 - [@Smuke](https://github.com/Smuke)